-SAAFF 2018 will take place in Cape Town at the Cape Town International Convention Centre (CTICC) from 29 to 30 August.
-The biennial SAAFF Congress brings together the freight forwarding and customs-clearing industry as well as government departments and parastatal institutions responsible for matters such as customs, ports, health and safety, border control, cargo handling, security at terminals and airports, and road legislation.
+SAAFF 2018 took place in Cape Town at the Cape Town International Convention Centre (CTICC) from 29 to 30 August 2018.
+The biennial SAAFF Congress brought together the freight forwarding and customs-clearing industry as well as government departments and parastatal institutions responsible for matters such as customs, ports, health and safety, border control, cargo handling, security at terminals and airports, and road legislation.

-Stakeholders delivering essential services to the industry such as marine insurance, IT services, warehousing, and transport are also in attendance.
+Stakeholders delivering essential services to the industry such as marine insurance, IT services, warehousing, and transport were also in attendance.

-Via panel discussions and presentations the Congress represents a comprehensive dialogue which provides insightful guidance to members and stakeholders.
+Via panel discussions and presentations the Congress represented a comprehensive dialogue which provided insightful guidance to members and stakeholders.

-The two-day Congress provides members and stakeholders with a professional and structured environment in which to network and includes an enjoyable social aspect in the form of a gala dinner.
+The two-day Congress provided members and stakeholders with a professional and structured environment in which to network and included an enjoyable social aspect in the form of a gala dinner.